Cutouts: Music

-Cutouts has been described as experimental rock, art rock and math rock.
+Critics described Cutouts as experimental rock, art rock and math rock.
 Slant called it "more challenging" than Wall of Eyes, prioritising atmosphere over conventional songwriting, while Pitchfork said it was "looser" and "funkier".
 The lyrics address capitalism, climate change denial and sociopolitical dread.

 The first track, "Foreign Spies", features "pillowy" synthesisers and reuses elements of Greenwood's classical composition "Horror Vacui".
 Uproxx described "Don't Get Me Started" as "synth-heavy" and "propulsive".
 "Zero Sum" is high-tempo and rhythmically busy, with "hyperactive" lead guitar.
 "Eyes & Mouth" combines "spiralling" riffs with a "rolling" drumbeat and jazzy piano chords.
 Stereogum described "Colours Fly" as a combination of the Radiohead songs "Pyramid Song" and "The National Anthem", with an Egyptian scale and "clouds of noise".
 "Instant Psalm" features strings, an "earthy" melody and an acoustic guitar playing a pedal note, which Loud and Quiet likened to Radiohead's 1995 album The Bends.
 "Tiptoe" is a piano ballad with orchestral strings.